 Business: $129 per month/user

 Close is a powerful communications CRM for small-to-medium-scale businesses.
-Like most CRMs, it offers reporting and analytics, call coaching, and a sales pipeline.
+Like most top CRM providers, it offers lead management, reporting and analytics, call coaching, and a sales pipeline.
 However, it stands out from the competition due to its ease of setup and customer support.
 So much so that several customers have abandoned their long-time CRMs in favor of Close.

 The CRM's in-built caller app promises to double the volume of outbound calls.
 Using the predictive dialer, you can dial multiple numbers at once and automatically route responses to the nearest available sales rep. It uses a smart detection system to connect clients to reps only when a real human answers the call.